Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 5. OK   Fixed recover-username edge case (multiple usernames per email)
 6. OK   Contact admin for specific profile info changes
 7. OK   Create admin way to make said changes
-8. NOT OK   Check in/check out undo checkin     Issue with 500 errors still.
-Possible that simple routing will fix this?
+8. NOT OK   Check in/check out undo checkin     Not 500 error, but error banner.
+Better
 9. OK   Allow admins to edit running entries.
 Extra info: Notifications are set up only for slack and the web version at the moment, not email.
 Test especially that the web notification works.